 It takes a village to raise a child.
-As mentors we get to be a part of our youths’ villages.
+As mentors, we get to be a part of our youths’ villages.
 We are able to provide firsthand accounts of their incredible journeys as they accomplish goals, work on core assets, and grow as individuals.
-I’ve only been a mentor for about 6 months, and in that time James* and I have built quite a special relationship.
+I’ve only been a mentor for about six months, and in that time, James* and I have built quite a special relationship.

 James reminds me a lot of myself at his age.
-Shy, intelligent, creative, and budding with confidence.
+Shy, intelligent, creative and budding with confidence.
 I say budding confidence because he has struggled with self-esteem at times, but he’s been working diligently to flip his negative self-talk into positivity.
 During our outings, we don’t say we’re not good at things or that we can’t do things.
-If I hear him say something like that, we apply growth mindset and instead use phrases like, “We need to practice if we want to get better, and “If we put in the time and effort we will get better.
-We’ve applied this to sports, particularly with soccer as that is one of his sparks, to drawing, another one of his sparks, and to school subjects like reading and math.
+If I hear him say something like that, we apply a growth mindset and instead use phrases like, “We need to practice if we want to get better, and “If we put in the time and effort, we will get better.
+We’ve applied this to sports, particularly with soccer as that is one of his sparks, to draw, another one of his sparks and to school subjects like reading and math.

 He also embodies perseverance.
 He used to say he couldn’t do things when they were challenging or when he made a mistake.
 So, I stressed my favorite core asset, perseverance.
 We’ve both agreed to keep trying even when things are difficult.
 Both growth mindset and perseverance work hand and hand.
 When I met James, he didn’t remember either of those core assets.
 Now, he can tell what each of them means, even occasionally calling them out without any prompting.

 James has been through a lot, and he is overcoming his challenges.
 His growth may not be immediately visible each time we see each other, but looking back to when we first met, he has made tremendous strides in his academics, in his social and emotional abilities, and in his comfortability with himself.
-I see his resilience often, and when I do pride washes over me.
-In my limited time with him each week, we share jokes and laugh together, cook together, play sports, and sometimes play videogames.
-He loves when I bring my Nintendo Switch with me.
+I see his resilience often, and when I do, pride washes over me.
+In my limited time with him each week, we share jokes and laugh together, cook together, play sports and sometimes play video games.
+He loves it when I bring my Nintendo Switch with me.
 It takes a village to raise a child.
-I am but one small house among his family, friends, coaches, and teachers in his thriving village.
+I am but one small house among his family, friends, coaches and teachers in his thriving village.